-The information from the questionnaires, the talanoa, and the balance and walking tests will help us better understand the experiences and impact of Parkinson's in Pacific people living with Parkinson's.
-Using the falls calendar will allow us to see whether your balance and walking tests performance reflects your risk of falling.
+The information from the talanoa will help us better understand the experiences and impact of Parkinson's in Pacific people living with Parkinson's.
 These results will inform the development of future practices and services appropriate for Pacific people living with Parkinson's disease.
 No commercial use will be made of the data.